 Janet Fitch is the author of White Oleander, Paint It Black, and two novels on the Russian Revolution, The Revolution of Marina M. and Chimes of a Lost Cathedral.
 Her short fiction and essays have appeared in journals and anthologies such as Black Clock, Los Angeles Noir, Room of One’s Own, Black Warrior Review, The Los Angeles Review of Books, The Los Angeles Times, and Real Simple.
 She has taught at the USC Master of Professional Writing Program, the UCLA Writer’s Program, the Esalen Institute and Pomona College.
-Her essay on writing from the senses appears in Writer’s Workshop in A Book: The Squaw Valley Community of Writers on the Art of Fiction.
-Her online writing talks, Writing Wednesdays, are available on Facebook and Youtube. www.janetfitchwrites.com
+Her essay on writing from the senses appears in Writer’s Workshop in A Book: The Community of Writers on the Art of Fiction.
+Having taught for many years in the MPW program at USC, Fitch currently leads creative writing weekend intensives through the Community of Writers, as well as mentoring through CoW’s Fiction First Aid.
+Her popular weekly Writing Wednesdays are available on Facebook and on Youtube. www.janetfitchwrites.com

 Devi S. Laskar is a native of Chapel Hill, North Carolina, and holds an MFA from Columbia University.
 The Atlas of Reds and Blues—winner of the Asian/Pacific American Award for Literature and the Crook’s Corner Book Prize—is her first novel.
 It was selected by The Georgia Center for the Book as a book “All Georgians Should Read,” long-listed for the DSC Prize in South Asian Literature, and long-listed for the Golden Poppy Award presented by the California Independent Booksellers Alliance.
 The Atlas of Reds and Blues was named by The Washington Post as one of the best books of 2019, and has garnered praise in Time magazine, The San Francisco Chronicle, The Guardian, and elsewhere.
 A former newspaper reporter, Laskar is now a poet, photographer, essayist, and novelist.
 She now lives in the San Francisco Bay Area with her family.